vaaz/opx-docs/README.md

 OPX Base uses an unmodified Linux kernel and standard distribution to take advantage of rich ecosystem, and also provide flexibility in customizing your Base system according to your network needs.

-This information describes how to obtain source code, build, install, and use the OpenSwitch system packages for hardware platforms.
+Included is information which describes how to obtain source code, build, install, and use the OpenSwitch system packages for hardware platforms.
 Also provided are brief descriptions of the architecture, run-time environment, and code structure of the OpenSwitch project.

 See [OpenSwitch OPX Base Wiki](https://github.com/open-switch/opx-docs/wiki) for complete information.